otwcode/open-doors-code/README.md

 [![Build Status](https://img.shields.io/travis/otwcode/open-doors-code/master.svg?label=travis-ci)](https://travis-ci.org/otwcode/open-doors-code)

 Scripts and miscellaneous code to aid Open Doors imports.
-This currently supports Automated Archive (AA) and eFiction (EF) databases, and with some manual work, can also be used to process any type of archive.
+This currently supports Automated Archive (AA) databases, and with some manual work, can also be used to process any type of archive.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->